Karnak

 2. Profile list

-All the profiles available are listed here.
-A profile can evolve and be present in the list under the same name but with a different version.
+All available profiles are listed here.
+A profile can evolve over time and appear multiple times in the list under the same name but with different versions.

 3. Profile details

-This area contains the details of a profile.
+This area shows the details of the selected profile.

-Some information can be edited such as the name, version and minimum required version of Karnak, by clicking on the pen icon.
+Some fields, such as the name, version, and minimum required Karnak version, can be edited by clicking the pen icon.

 profile edit profile edit